Wildsong/docker-mssqlserver/README.md

 The compose.yaml is very simple because this is only a testing deployment, so for example it will not restart after the host is rebooted.

-Do a "pull" to make sure I have the latest image cached.
+Do a "pull" to make sure you have the latest image.

-    docker pull mcr.microsoft.com/mssql/server:2019-latest
+    docker pull mcr.microsoft.com/mssql/server:2022-latest
     docker compose up -d

 If you can't get the server to start, leave off -d to see the log messages.